 To not a few of us, his most singular achievement was his unflagging opposition to South Africa’s evil apartheid system.
 This placed him squarely against his closest conservative allies, Britain’s Margaret Thatcher and America’s Ronald Reagan.
 But Mulroney’s determination to end apartheid put him on the right side of history – and earned him the enduring friendship of Nelson Mandela.

-Why does all this matter now, 35 long years later?
+Why does all this matter now, so many years later?
 Two reasons.

 First, Mulroney extraordinary victory on September 4, 1984 – and the historic events that followed that day – should not be forgotten.
 Whether you approve of his tenure or not, Mulroney truly changed Canada.